NYC mayor allows unvaccinated athletes play home games

-NEW YORK (AP) — New York City’s mayor exempted athletes and performers from the city’s vaccine mandate following weeks of pressure from the sports world after the rule kept Brooklyn Nets star Kyrie Irving from playing in home games and was expected to block several baseball players from taking the field in their upcoming season.
+NEW YORK (AP) — New York City’s mayor exempted athletes and performers — including Brooklyn Nets star Kyrie Irving — from the city’s vaccine mandate Thursday, while keeping in place the rule for countless other workers who faced losing their jobs for refusing to get vaccinated.

-Mayor Eric Adams, speaking at Citi Field where the Mets play, said Thursday that he had signed the order.
+The city’s sweeping vaccine mandate still applies to many, including private workers and government employees.
+Critics of Mayor Eric Adams’ decision, including several public employee unions whose members were fired for not getting vaccinated, blasted the mayor for seeming to lift the rule only for wealthy and famous athletes.

+Adams officially announced the change for athletes and performers Thursday at Citi Field, where the Mets play.
 The exemption was effective immediately.

-The city’s sweeping vaccine mandate for workers will still apply to people with other types of jobs, including private workers and government employees.
-Critics of the mayor’s decision, including several public employee unions whose members were fired for refusing to get vaccinated, blasted the mayor for seeming to lift the rule only for wealthy and famous athletes.

 The Municipal Labor Committee, an umbrella group of unions that together represent about 350,000 city workers, said the city should offer a way for fired workers to get their jobs back.